 — Amanda Watson

-In case you missed it, last year Stefania Little created a global month of recognition for Hirschsprung’s Disease Awareness Month.
-She also created an online support network on Facebook to help families feel more connected.
+In case you missed it, last year Stefania Little from Australia created a global month of recognition for Hirschsprung’s disease awareness.
+She also has an online support network Facebook page to help families feel more connected.

 Don't want to miss the next story?
 Get OC Weekly delivered to your inbox.